SudoMakeMeASandwichDE/unipkg/README.md

 ## How it works

 1. By the first time executing `unipkg`, you have to configure which package managers you want to include for updating and upgrading packages and which package manager you want to use primarily (for all the other commands, e.g., installing packages).
-You can always change the configuration with `unipkg --set upudate` or `unipkg --set manage`.
+You can always change the configuration with `unipkg --set update` or `unipkg --set primary`.
 2. When executing a command like `unipkg install firefox` it translates it to the equivalent command of the chosen package manager (e.g., for `apt` `sudo apt install firefox` or for `pacman` `sudo pacman -S firefox`).
 3. The now translated command wil be executed in the current environment.
 Remember that most likely you will be asked by `sudo` to enter your password.